Midhat Pasha: Baghdad governorship

+Grand Viziership

-He was appointed Grand Vizier by Abdülaziz in 1872, but his first tenure came to an abrupt end, mainly due to his clashes with Abdülaziz over financial and economic issues.
+In 1872, he was appointed grand vizier by Abdulaziz (r.
+1861–1876).
+His first tenure came to an abrupt end, mainly due to his clashes with Abdulaziz over financial and economic issues.
 He was dismissed after two months.
 He also served as Minister of Justice in 1873 and 1875, but his tenure in these offices was short-lived, owing to his inclination towards a constitutional regime.

 The emerging internal, financial and diplomatic crises of 1875–1876 provided him with a chance to introduce the constitution of 1876.

 On 15 June 1876, an Ottoman infantry officer named Çerkes Hasan assaulted a meeting in the mansion of Midhat Pasha, where all the chief ministers were present.
 The Minister of War Huseyin Avni Pasha was shot, and the Foreign Minister Rashid Pasha was killed, as was one of Midhat's servants, named Ahmed Aga.
-In total, 5 were killed and 10 were wounded, and Hasan was sentenced to death for the crime, in an incident known as the Çerkes Hasan Olayı.
+In total, 5 were killed and 10 were wounded, and Hasan was sentenced to death for the crime, in an incident known as the Çerkes Hasan incident.

 Midhat Pasha was again appointed Grand Vizier, in place of Mehmed Rushdi Pasha, on 19 December 1876.
 When he was appointed, he promised to continue on the path of reform, and announced on 23 December 1876 that a constitution would be promulgated and a representative parliament established.
 Though not a member of the commission that drafted the constitution, he played an important part in its adoption.
 The constitution provided for equal rights for all citizens without distinction of race or creed, abolition of slavery, an independent judiciary based on civil (rather than religious) law, universal elementary education, and a bicameral parliament, with a Senate appointed by the Sultan and a directly elected Chamber of Deputies.
+Midhat Pasha asserted in the Nineteenth Century that "in Islam the principle of government rests upon bases essentially democratic, inasmuch as the sovereignty of the people is therein recognized."

 Popular support for the constitution began to plummet when it became known that it was to grant equal rights for non-Muslims.
 The softas, which had been Midhat's supporters just months earlier, became largely opposed.
 Midhat Pasha managed to pressure Abdul Hamid II into approving the constitution, but the Sultan was able to include the notorious article 113, which gave him the power to banish anyone from the empire without trial or other legal procedure.

 Abdul Hamid had no real interest in constitutionalism, and on 5 February 1877, he exiled Midhat Pasha.
 Sent to Brindisi on the imperial yacht, from there he visited France, Spain, Austria-Hungary and the United Kingdom, where he wrote memoranda supporting the Ottoman cause in the Russo-Turkish War of 1877–78, and a pamphlet defending Ottoman reforms.
-Midhat's popularity in Europe, coupled with British pressure, led Abdul Hamid to allow him to return from exile, and he arrived in Crete on 26 September 1878.
+Midhat's popularity in Europe, coupled with British pressure, led Abdul Hamid to allow him to return from exile, and he arrived in Crete on 6 September 1878.

 After the war ended, Sultan Abdul Hamid II dismissed the government and returned to despotic rule.